 1. Choosing the Right Home Remodeling Project

-Sometimes your home improvement projects are necessary repairs that make themselves evident, like replacing a leaking roof.
-When choosing a project that isn’t a necessary repair, taking into consideration how a project will affect your life and your home’s value is important.
-Remodeling Magazine found the following projects had the highest return in value vs. cost of the project:
+Sometimes home improvement projects choose you, like replacing a leaking roof or rebuilding a retaining wall.
+When selecting a project that isn’t a necessary repair, factor in how it will impact your home’s value.
+Remodeling Magazine found the following projects had the highest return on investment:

-If you have budget for a project but you’re not sure what to tackle next, considering one of the above home improvements that add the most value.
-How a project will affect your home’s value can help you prioritize even if you aren’t looking to sell your home any time soon.
-Building your home’s value is always a good goal.
+If you have the budget for a project but you’re not sure what to tackle next, consider one of the above home improvements.
+Even if you aren’t looking to sell your home anytime soon, the possible return on investment can help you prioritize.

-2. Deciding Between DIY or Hiring a Pro
+2. Deciding Between DIY and Hiring a Pro

-Below are some questions to help you determine when to do it yourself and when it helps to hire a professional!
+Before jumping headfirst into a project, ask yourself the questions below to help you determine whether to do it yourself or hire a professional!